yunong2796-tech/yunong2796-tech.github.io/_pages/research.md

   - /research
 ---

-My research lies at the intersection of Software Engineering, Software Security, and Artificial Intelligence.
-I develop data-centric and AI-assisted techniques for software vulnerability detection, classification, repair, benchmarking, and security dataset construction.
+My research broadly lies in Software Engineering, with interests in program analysis, software testing, bug detection and repair, software reliability, and software data quality.
+I study practical and data-driven approaches for understanding, evaluating, and improving complex software systems.

 # Research Interests

-- AI for software vulnerability analysis
+- Software engineering and program analysis
-- LLM-based vulnerability detection, reasoning, and repair
+- Software testing, debugging, and repair
-- Security dataset generation, quality, and benchmarking
+- Bug and vulnerability detection
-- Program analysis for software security
+- Software reliability and quality assurance
-- Proof-of-vulnerability generation and patch validation
+- Software data generation and benchmarking
 - Empirical software engineering and open science

-# Research Projects:
+# Research Projects

-**Automated Adaptive Prompting Large Language Models for Real-World Software Vulnerability Analysis** \
+**Software Defect Analysis and Repair** \
-Timely and effective vulnerability detection and patching is essential for cybersecurity defense, for which various approaches have been proposed yet still struggle to detect and patch vulnerabilities effectively for real-world projects.
-In this project, we explore how to leverage large language models and in-context learning to address key software vulnerability analysis tasks: identifying given types of vulnerabilities, discovering vulnerabilities of any type, and patching detected vulnerabilities.
+Detecting and repairing software defects remains an important challenge in software engineering.
+In this line of work, we investigate automated approaches for identifying different types of software defects, reasoning about their causes and locations, and generating candidate repairs.
+Our studies explore the use of program information, data-driven methods, and modern software analysis techniques for improving the effectiveness of defect analysis on real-world software systems.

-**Automatically Generating Realistic Vulnerabilities for Vulnerability Analysis** \
+**Realistic Software Data Generation for Program Analysis** \
-Large-scale and realistic vulnerability datasets are essential for both benchmarking existing techniques and developing effective data-driven approaches for software security.
-In this project, we explore how to automatically generate realistic vulnerabilities by injecting vulnerabilities to the widely available real-world normal programs, through deep learning-based and pattern-based code editors.
+Large-scale and realistic datasets are important for evaluating software analysis techniques and developing data-driven approaches.
+In this project, we study how realistic software defects and program variants can be generated from existing real-world programs through program transformations, learned editing patterns, and automated analysis.
+We also investigate the quality and usefulness of generated data for downstream software analysis tasks.

-**On the Open Science of Deep Learning-Based Vulnerability Detection** \
+**Empirical Evaluation of Software Analysis Techniques** \
-Open science is a practice that makes scientific research publicly accessible to anyone, hence is highly beneficial.
-Given that an increasing number of deep learning-based vulnerability detection approaches are explored, we exhaustively search the literature in this area and comprehensively investigate the four integral aspects of open science: availability, executability, reproducibility, and replicability.
+Software analysis tools can exhibit substantially different behavior across programs, datasets, and evaluation settings.
+We conduct empirical studies to understand the effectiveness, limitations, and practical characteristics of different software analysis approaches.
+This work includes systematic benchmarking, reproducibility studies, dataset analysis, and investigation of factors that influence experimental results.

-**Evaluating and Comparing Memory Error Vulnerability Detectors** \
+**Evaluating and Comparing Memory Error Detection Techniques** \
-Memory error vulnerabilities have been consequential and several well-known, open-source memory error vulnerability detectors exist, built on static and/or dynamic code analysis.
-In this project, we conduct an empirical study that evaluates and compares state-of-the-art memory error vulnerability detectors against publicly available benchmark datasets of C/C++ programs, with case studies to gain in-depth explanations of successes and failures of individual tools.
+Memory errors remain an important source of software defects in C and C++ programs.
+In this project, we evaluate and compare open-source memory error detection techniques based on static and dynamic program analysis.
+Using publicly available benchmark programs and detailed case studies, we investigate the strengths and limitations of individual tools and analyze the conditions under which different techniques succeed or fail.